Malmesbury: Transport

 The town's bus network is run by Coachstyle, who run a town service in addition to services to and from Swindon, Yate, Chippenham and Cirencester.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.
+Local radio stations are BBC Radio Wiltshire, Heart West and Greatest Hits Radio South West.
+The town is served by these local newspapers: Gazette and Herald and Wilts and Gloucestershire Standard.

 Education

 There are two primary schools in Malmesbury: Malmesbury Church of England Primary School and St Joseph's Roman Catholic Primary School.
 There is also a secondary school, Malmesbury School, which was founded 1971.

 In 2017, the Dyson Institute of Engineering and Technology was founded by James Dyson.
 This higher education institution is located on the Dyson technology campus.
 The Dyson Institute Village was built in 2019 to provide on-campus student accommodation.